Barak-S/Storybook-Components/README.md

 ### Storybook

-- Each story code should be placed at the `story.tsx` file next to the `index.tsx` file of the component.
+- Each story code should be placed at the `story.tsx` file next to the `index.tsx` of the component.
 - Use actions for the component's events (e.g. `onClick={action('onClick')}`).
-- Title of the component should be the same as it's path (e.g. `Components/Buttons/MobileMenuBtn`).
+- Title of the component should be the same as it's path (e.g. `components/Buttons/MobileMenuBtn`).

-## UI

-This project uses [Material UI](https://material-ui.com/) lib as the basic for the UI.